rswarbrick/mbcl/README.markdown

 Also, the parser is intentionally brittle and dies horribly when it sees something it doesn't recognise.
-This is to make me aware of stuff I haven't dealt with yet, but probably makes the library less useful in the short term...
+This is to make me aware of stuff I haven't dealt with yet.
+I'm now using it reasonably heavily on classical releases and rarely find broken bits, so it's probably usable for others now.

 Example usage: